hifirworks/hifir/README.md

 and then add `-I$HOME/.local/include` to the command line of your `C++` compiler.

-Optionally, one can consider using the runtime library `libhifir`; see [README](./libhifir/README.md) for more details.
+Optionally, one can consider using the runtime library `libhifir`; see the [README](./libhifir/README.md) therein for more details.

 ### Installation of LAPACK ###